 Hurry!
-Exhibit Ends Soon
+Exhibit Ends THIS WEEK

 The first “Voyage of the Phoenix” is the story of how one family on a carefree pleasure cruise became socially conscious activists.
 Created by Wilmington College Students, the exhibit is a story of transformation.
 During their trip around the world the Reynolds family became aware and opposed to racial inequality, global inequality, and nuclear testing.
 Barbara Reynolds eventually founded the Peace Resource Center at Wilmington College.
 This is an exhibit you’ll want to see and remember.